postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/defining-an-api.md

 To hide the warning for the API definition, select **Hide**.
 Select a reason that you want to hide the warning, then select **Hide** again.
 This will hide the warning for your entire team on the current API.

-> To hide a warning globally, use the either the [API governance admin panel](/docs/api-governance/api-governance-admin-panel/) or the [API security admin panel](/docs/api-governance/api-security-admin-panel/) ([Enterprise teams only](https://www.postman.com/pricing/)), depending on the warning type.
+> To hide a warning globally, use the either the [API Governance admin panel](/docs/api-governance/api-governance-admin-panel/) or the [API Security admin panel](/docs/api-governance/api-security-admin-panel/) ([Enterprise teams only](https://www.postman.com/pricing/)), depending on the warning type.

 <!-- TODO: screenshot -->